Garulf/Github-Quick-Launcher/README.md

 </details>

 #### Search Github:
 Any term that doesnt match any results for `Default Username` or `Personal Access Token` owned repositories will search Github.com for repositories.
+You can now start your query with a forward slash `/` to search by repo name.
+Example: `/flow.launcher`
 <details>
 <summary>Show screenshot</summary>